This post may contain affiliate links.

 What Are Convection Currents?

-Convection is the movement within a liquid when the hotter and less dense liquid rises, and the colder, denser liquid sinks due to gravity.
+Convection is the movement within a liquid (or air) when the hotter and less dense liquid rises, and the colder, denser liquid sinks due to gravity.
 These movements create the circulation patterns in our atmosphere through air and water.
-The warm air rises and allows cooler air (or water) to go underneath.
+The warm water or air rises and allows cooler air (or water) to go underneath.

 This results in a transfer of heat.
 Heat can be transferred by convection when there is a big difference in temperature between the two different liquids.